 Regular appointments with a rheumatologist may also help.
 The specialist can monitor the progression of the disease and recommend any necessary treatment changes.

 Complementary therapies — such as massage, meditation, and acupuncture — may also benefit people with the condition.
 Results can vary, so it may help to try a few different techniques.

 Following an anti-inflammatory diet for RA can also help.

 RA is a chronic condition with no known cure.
-People do not die from it, but RA can lead to complications that can be life-threatening.
+People do not die from RA.
+However, it can lead to serious complications that can compromise overall health.

-A person with RA may have a significantly reduced life expectancy, but the condition affects each person differently, and it is difficult to predict the outlook.
+A person with RA may have a reduced life expectancy.
+However, the condition affects each person differently, and it can be difficult for doctors to predict an individual’s outlook.

-Receiving treatment and making recommended lifestyle changes early on can help manage symptoms can improve the outlook.
+Receiving treatment and making recommended lifestyle changes early on can help manage symptoms and improve a person’s outlook.

-A person with RA should work directly with their regular doctor and a rheumatologist to set and modify treatments, which can control symptoms and slow the progression of the disease.
+A person with RA should work directly with a doctor and rheumatologist to set and modify treatments.
+Doing this can help manage symptoms and slow the progression of the disease.